Guardia di Finanza: International anti-drug operations

-From the statistic data of the anti-drug service central Direction, of the Department of the Interior, 60% of the drug seized in Italy by law enforcement bodies is found by the Guardia di Finanza.
+From the statistical data of the anti-drug service central Direction, of the Department of the Interior, 60% of the drug seized in Italy by law enforcement bodies is found by the Guardia di Finanza.
 The Guardia di Finanza is responsible for 77% of the Heroin seizures, 69% of Cocaine seizures and 54% of cannabis (including Hashish) seizures.

+On 21 July 2023, Italian Guardia di Finanza and prosecutors reported the seizure of 5.3 tons of cocaine in what they are terming the “most important cocaine seizure ever carried out” in Italy and one of the “most important worldwide”.
+They seized drugs with an estimated street value of approximately $950 million apprehending the merchant ship that transported the cocaine from South America and an Italy fishing trawler that was being used for the illicit transfer at sea.

+On 17 April 2023, the Guardia di Finanza agents seized almost two tons (2,000 kilograms) of cocaine off the coast of Sicily, officials said.
+The haul has a street value of about €400 million ($440 million).
+The drugs were stored in about 70 waterproof packages and carefully sealed, the Italian Guardia di Finanza said in a statement.
+The authorities called it a "record" seizure.
+The bundles were held together by fishermen's nets and equipped with a luminous signalling device, Guardia di Finanza added.
+The "peculiar packaging methods and the presence of a luminous device to allow tracking" suggested that the haul was dumped at sea by a cargo ship in order for it to be recovered later, the statement said.

-On 9 August 2018, the Guardia di Finanza intercepted research ship Remus (Panama-flagged) in the Mediterranean Sea.
+On 9 August 2018, the Guardia di Finanza intercepted the research ship Remus (Panama-flagged) in the Mediterranean Sea.
 The ship was taken to Palermo in Sicily for further investigation, according to Guardia di Finanza.
 Following the investigation, the authorities discovered 20 tons of hashish hidden in the ship's fuel tanks.
 The entire Remus crew of eleven has been arrested.
 All of them are nationals of Montenegro, the authorities informed.
 The hashish, worth between EUR 150 million and 200 million, was probably destined for the European market.

 On 31 January 2019 the Guardia di Finanza seized more than 2 tons of cocaine in Genoa, northern Italy, which were on board a ship coming from Colombia and heading to Barcelona, Spain. «1,801 pure cocaine cakes, for a total weight of over 2,100 kilograms».
 The seized cocaine has an estimated value of about 500 million euros: it is the largest seizure of cocaine found in Italy in the last 25 years.